Please check the Program Delivery Section for dates and times for the upcoming 2017-2018 Intake Schedule.

 - OEVT 1421 Wines of the Old World

-- OR you may also provide a record of your grades from any approved Wine Program that you have completed through other recognized organizations i.e. CCOVI’s Wine Appreciation I and II; WSET courses (Intermediate and Advanced); ISG Wine Fundamentals Level 2 or successful completion of the Court of Master Sommeliers Introduction and Certified level exams are considered appropriate pre-requisites.
+- OR you may also provide a record of your grades from any approved Wine Program that you have completed through other recognized organizations i.e. CCOVI’s Wine Appreciation I and II; WSET Level 3; ISG Wine Fundamentals Level 2 or successful completion of the Court of Master Sommeliers Introduction and Certified level exams are considered appropriate pre-requisites.

 - For those without the necessary prerequisite courses, you must pass a theoretical and practical Entrance Exam (see: Entrance Exam).